fuse-box/fuse-box/docs/webworkers.md

 });
 ```

-FuseBox doesn't know about the dependenices of the worker (it's a separate process, remember? ), hence it's wise to
+FuseBox doesn't know about the dependencies of the worker (it's a separate process, remember? ), hence it's wise to
 ignore those folders in order to prevent an excessive reload.

 ## Configuring